Rehabilitation after Traumatic Brain Injury

 There are three components to the costs associated with a traumatic brain injury.
 There are acute care costs that vary according to the severity of the injury.
 The average length of stay for a patient with a traumatic brain injury is about 7 days.
 The average cost of the hospital stay is in excess of $8000.
 People with severe traumatic brain injury have a length of stay of over 17 days and associated costs of more than $33,000 USD.
 Secondly, there are costs associated with being in a rehabilitation facility.
 The cost for this is about $46,000 USD for a stay that lasts an average of about 23 days.
 Lastly, there are the more indirect costs associated with loss of income and productivity of the patient and the person who must stay at home to care for the patient.Causes of Injury

 The most common cause of injury is a motor vehicle accident.
 The second most common cause is falls followed by violent assaults.
 Sports injuries can also cause traumatic brain injuries.
-For the elderly, the most common cause of a traumatic brain injury are falls.
+For the elderly, falling down is the most common cause of a traumatic brain injury.

 Injuries from motor vehicle accidents are usually of the acceleration-deceleration type.
 The lesions tend to be more in the frontal, inferior frontal, and temporal lobes.
 Rotational forces often coincide with these types of injuries, resulting in twisting of the cerebral hemispheres and damage to the core brain structures.
 This is called diffuse axonal injury.

 After a severe traumatic brain injury, there are a number of changes at the organ and molecular level.
 Cerebral blood flow is often reduced and autoregulation of the pressure inside the brain is impaired.
-There is an increased permeability of the blood brain barrier so that inflammatory molecules and oxygen free radicals contributing to ongoing brain injury after the trauma has occurred.Outcome
+There is increased permeability of the blood-brain barrier so that inflammatory molecules and oxygen free radicals contributing to ongoing brain injury after the trauma has occurred.Outcome

 Outcome after traumatic brain injury ranges from death to complete recovery.
 Time to maximal recovery may range from a few days to a few years, depending on the severity of the injury and the type of function in question.